Feburary 1-2. More Session Details Coming Soon

-So you know the zappiest framework on earth now and cannot imagine going back to the old jQuery or Angular 1 days, but you still find yourself writing more code every time you have to implement a new feature.
-Other times you stumble into 3 different version of a slightly-different-yet-almost-similar-component.
-But you love angular, and you want to finish projects even faster or do more with less.
+So you know the zappiest framework on earth now and cannot imagine going back to the old jQuery/Angular1 days, but you still find yourself writing more code every time you implement a new feature.
+Other times you stumble into 3 different versions of a slightly-different-yet-almost-similar component and think there should be just one.
+You want to finish projects faster and do more with less.

-If what I said above are your thoughts, you are ready for the next step.
-So take your angular knowledge to another level and learn the secrets of setting up scalable, maintainable, and performant front-end components.
+If this describes you, then you are ready to take your Angular knowledge to the next level and learn the secrets of setting up scalable, maintainable, and performant components.

-I will also talk about the high-level thought process and overall considerations you have to keep in mind while architecting such components.
+The high-level thought process and overall considerations while architecting such components

 Well, you can.
 Reactive programming enables just this AND the ability to future proof your code.

 With its more declarative syntax and intrinsic portability, learn how to use RxJS in Angular, React, and Vue and what the future holds for for reactive primitives in TC39 and WHATWG.